Concept-SAE: A Controllable and Invertible Concept Interface for Sparse Autoencoders: Experiments

 where \(M_{background}\) and \(M_{face}\) are the binary masks for background and face part respectively.
-Since only facial concepts are used to train the SAE, a higher Localization Ratio shows the facial part is reconstructed better than the background part, which indicates a stronger ability to disentangle concepts and preserve their spatial localization.
-We compare our \textbf{Concept-SAE} with the CEM on shallow layers of ResNet, where localization information is still preserved.
+Since only facial concepts are used to train the SAE, a higher Localization Ratio shows the facial part is reconstructed better than the background part, which indicates a stronger ability to disentangle the interested facial concepts from the background and preserve the spatial localization of the facial concepts.
+We compare our Concept-SAE with the CEM on shallow layers of ResNet, where localization information is still preserved.
 Deeper layers are excluded from evaluation, as their features are spatially fused and lack clear localization.
-As shown in Table~\ref{tab:localization}, our \textbf{Concept-SAE} consistently achieves higher localization ratios than CEM, demonstrating superior concept localization.
+As shown in Table~\ref{tab:localization}, our Concept-SAE consistently achieves higher localization ratios than CEM, demonstrating superior concept localization.
 This highlights our method’s superior ability to isolate and faithfully represent localized, semantically meaningful concepts.
 Moreover, introducing supervised concept tokens does not diminish the capacity of free tokens.
-As shown in Fig.~\ref{fig:free_token_part}, we can still get free tokens with rich semantic information through manual search (more examples in App.~\ref{sec:free_token_concept}).
-Therefore, in our proposed \textbf{Concept-SAE} framework, the free tokenizer and aggregator continue to capture residual, unconstrained features, enabling semantic analysis beyond predefined concepts.
+As shown in Fig.~\ref{fig:free_token_part}, we can still get free tokens with rich semantic information through manual search.
+Therefore, in our proposed Concept-SAE framework, the free tokenizer and aggregator continue to capture residual, unconstrained features, enabling semantic analysis beyond predefined concepts.